Syrinx: Authors

+Representations

 In literature

 The story became popular among artists and writers in the 19th century.
 Elizabeth Barrett Browning wrote a poem entitled "A Musical Instrument" describing Pan's ruinous actions in creating the musical pipes.
 The Victorian artist and poet Thomas Woolner wrote Silenus, a long narrative poem about the myth, in which Syrinx becomes the lover of Silenus, but drowns when she attempts to escape rape by Pan.
 As a result of the crime, Pan is transmuted into a demon figure and Silenus becomes a drunkard.
 Amy Clampitt's poem Syrinx refers to the myth by relating the whispering of the reeds to the difficulties of language.

 The story was used as a central theme by Aifric Mac Aodha in her poetry collection Gabháil Syrinx.

 Samuel R. Delany features an instrument called a syrynx in his science-fiction novel Nova.

 Syrinx is the name of one of the main characters in the Night's Dawn Trilogy of space opera novels by British author Peter F. Hamilton.
 In the trilogy, Syrinx is a member of the transhumanist future society known as Edenism, and serves as the captain of the Oenone, a living starship.

 A 1972 poem by James Merrill, titled "Syrinx", draws on several aspects on the mythological tale, with the poet himself identifying with the celebrated nymph, desiring to become not just a "reed" but a "thinking reed" (in contrast to a "thinking stone", as critic Helen Vendler has observed, noting the influence of a Wallace Stevens lyric, "Le Monocle de Mon Oncle").
 The poet aspires to return to his "scarred case" with minimal suffering inflicted by "the great god Pain", a play of words on the Greek god Pan.
 "Syrinx" is the final poem in Merrill's 1972 collection, Braving the Elements.